konpyutaika/nifikop/site/docs/5_references/1_nifi_cluster/3_node_config.md

         - name: provenance-repository
           # Path where the volume will be mount into the main nifi container inside the pod.
           mountPath: "/opt/nifi/provenance_repository"
+          # Metadata to attach to the PVC that gets created
+          metadata:
+            labels:
+              my-label: my-value
+            annotations:
+              my-annotation: my-value
           # Kubernetes PVC spec
           # https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/#create-a-persistentvolumeclaim
           pvcSpec: